-- Sea otters are able to live exclusively in the ocean, however, they can walk on the land.
+- Sea otters can live exclusively in the ocean, however, they can walk on the land.

-- The population of the sea otter dramatically declined from the mid 1700s to 1911 due to their excessive hunting for fur trade.
+- The population of the sea otter dramatically declined from the mid-1700s to 1911 due to their excessive hunting for the fur trade.

 - Their population is still not recovered to a proper level, that is why the IUCN Red List listed it as an Endangered species.

 - The scientific name of the sea otter is Enhydra lutris.

 Scientific Classification Of Sea Otter